Aman1997/craigslist-clone/README.md

 To run the application:

+1. Clone/Download the repository

-1. Install all the requirements:- pip install requirements.txt
+2. Install all the requirements:- pip install requirements.txt

-2. Run the web application on local server:- python manage.py runserver
+3. Run the web application on local server:- python manage.py runserver